Treatments For Migraines

 Acupuncture For Migraine

-The aim behind acupuncture as a treatment for migraine is to reduce muscle spasm, increase blood flow and create a more harmonious exchange of information between the liver region and the neck region.
+The aim behind acupuncture as a treatment for migraine is to reduce muscle spasms, increase blood flow and create a more harmonious exchange of information between the liver region and the neck region.

 Trigger Point Therapy For Migraine